Where is Weigel Health Center located?

 Weigel Health Center is located on Academic Drive, next to Chase Hall (University Police).

-Health Promotion office is located on the second floor of Weigel Health Center.
+Health Promotion office is located on the first floor of Weigel Health Center.
+Ph.
+716-878-4719

 Who can use the Student Health Center?

 Weigel Health Center is open to all Buffalo State students.
 The Health fee (charged each semester) is a mandatory charge.
 In addition to supporting the operation of the Weigel Health Center, the fee is used to promote many health and wellness programs conducted for the benefit of students.
 The Health Fee is not health insurance and is mandatory for all students.
-The Health Fee cannot be waived except by Distant Learners (Those who reside outside of Erie and Niagara counties and are enrolled exclusively in other types of classes that never meet on campus).
+The Health Fee cannot be waived.

 Do I need health insurance to be seen at Weigel Health Center?

 Your Health Center appointment is covered by the Health Fee.
-All full-time students are required to have insurance (either your own, under a parent).
-Health insurance is needed for Emergency room, Urgent Care, and Prescriptions, X-rays Physical therapy Vision, Dental Services.
+All full-time, and part-time students are required to have insurance (either your own, under a parent/guardian).
+Health insurance is needed for Emergency Room, Urgent Care, and Prescriptions, X-rays Physical Therapy, Vision, Dental Services or any other service done off campus.
 Not all insurances are covered outside of your residential area.
-It is the students responsibility to contact their insurance carrier to determine what for and if they cover in the Buffalo area.
+It is the students responsibility to contact their insurance carrier to determine if their insurance covers outside services in the Buffalo area.
+The following insurances are NOT covered in the Buffalo area: Health First, Metro Plus.

 How do I get seen in the Weigel Health Center?